JackHack96/ros_homework2/README.md

 - [Gazebo](http://gazebosim.org/) for the actual simulation

 ## Authors
-* Matteo Iervasi
+* Matteo Iervasi - Bathroom model, launcher and setup file
-* Luca Arietti
+* Luca Arietti - Vending machine model, video recording
-* David Alessandrini
+* David Alessandrini - Third room model, video editing

 ---
 This file is part of `ros_homework2` and it is distributed under the terms of the GNU General Public License 3